Windows App: Request E-Signatures

-3. Select a folder with Client can view access to upload the doc to, then toggle on Request client signature?
+3. Select a folder with Client can view access to which you want to upload the doc, then toggle on Request client signature?

-4. Either choose the signer manually (the client or firm representative) in the Choose signer drop-down or apply a signature template.
+4. Either choose the signer manually (this could be the client or a firm representative) in the Choose signer drop-down, or apply a signature template.

-5. Add however many e-signature fields needed for each signer.
+5. Add as many e-signature fields as are needed for each form.

 6. Сlick SAVE.
 Once the document uploads, an email is sent to the client with a link to the doc pending e-signature, and the document becomes visible in the Signatures subtab of their Docs tab.